zigster64/zig-zag-zoe/README.md

 Online demo here
 http://zig-zag-zoe.com

-.. (running on a t4g-nano instance on AWS - Linux ARM64, with 512MB memory )
+.. (running on a t4g-nano instance on AWS - Linux ARM64, using less than 8mb memory for the whole container)

 ** Uses Latest Zig 0.11.0 official release **